Cloud-CV/EvalAI/docs/source/submission.md

 When the user makes submission on the frontend, following actions happen sequentially

-* As soon as the user submits a submission, a REST api with url pattern `jobs:challenge_submission` is called.
+* As soon as the user submits a submission, a REST API with url pattern `jobs:challenge_submission` is called.

-* This api fetches the challenge and its corresponding challenge phase.
+* This API fetches the challenge and its corresponding challenge phase.

-* This api then checks if the challenge is active and challenge phase is public
+* This API then checks if the challenge is active and challenge phase is public

 * It fetches id of participant team and its corresponding object.

-* After all these checks are complete, finally a submission object is saved.
+* After all these checks are complete, a submission object is saved.
 The saved submission object includes __participant team id__ and __challenge phase id__ and __username__ of the participant creating it.

 * At the end, a submission message is published to exchange `evalai_submissions` with a routing key of `submission.*.*`.